Akr4ta/akrata-icon-theme/README.md

 There are two versions: akrata-icons (the default) and akrata-icons-anarchy.
 The only difference is that in the anarchy version, the menu/view-grid icon is replaced by the anarchist "A" symbol.

 # Install
+The icon theme is available in the AUR, so you can run the command below if you are using Arch Linux or an Arch-based system:

+`yay -S akrata-icon-theme`

+If you are using a different system, follow the instructions below.

 Download the .zip file.

 Extract the archive and move either the akrata-icons or akrata-icons-anarchy folder to icons directory ~/.local/share/icons/ (Create this directory if it doesn't exist).